h2oai/sparkling-water/doc/src/site/sphinx/deployment/pysparkling_azure_dbc.rst

     .. figure:: ../images/databricks_pysparkling_pipy.png
         :alt: Uploading PySparkling Library

     You can configure each cluster manually and select which libraries should be attached or you can configure the library to be attached to all future clusters.
-It is advised to restart the cluster in case you attached the library to already running cluster to ensure the clean environment.
+It is advised to restart the cluster in case you attached the library to the already running cluster to ensure the clean environment.

 4. Create the cluster